Ring in the holidays with an idea that smart gardeners can appreciate: do-it-yourself wreaths made from dried and everlasting plant materials.

 The inspiration for this minimalist hydrangea version?
 Cherry trees in bloom.
 Horticulturist Ayse Pogue and assistant horticulturist Francisco Manrique deconstructed and artfully placed the dried blossoms of panicle hydrangeas from the Elizabeth Hubert Malott Japanese Garden, plus smaller hydrangeas from home.
 The delicate-looking result is a wreath for any room, in any season.

 A ring of fire, grown at the Regenstein Fruit & Vegetable Garden by horticulturist Lisa Hilgenberg.
 Concentric circles of 'Chilly Chili' peppers (ornamental peppers bred for color, not heat), pungent sage, and dried bamboo leaves let the natural beauty of each plant shine through.
-2016 is the International Year of Peppers: join us for Pepper Sundays throughout the summer!
+2016 was the International Year of Peppers!

 Got roses from Valentine's Day, anniversaries, parties?
 Save them, dry them, and turn them into a dramatic-for-any-holiday wreath as senior horticulturist Tom Soulsby has.
 Of course, all of the roses came from the Krasberg Rose Garden he so beautifully maintains.